kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Why do I get an error about re-creating CRDs when upgrading using `helm install` or `helm upgrade`?

-Helm v2 does not manage CRDs well, and is not supported in Gloo Edge.
+Helm v2 does not manage CRDs well, and is not supported in Gloo Gateway.
 Upgrade to Helm v3, delete the CRDs, and try again.

 ### Why do I get an error about a `gateway-certgen` job?